gideonilamim/github-api-consumer/README.md

 it's a wondeful website full of courses and much more.
 Check it out!

 ## Challenge
-As part of the challenge, I decided to added style and new features to the original project.
-No I forked the original repo and worked on it.
+As part of the challenge, I decided to add style and new features to the original project.
+So, I forked the original repo and worked on it.

-Here we can see the original layout and the new layout
+Here we can see the original layout and the new layout side by side.

 original layout            |  new layout :-------------------------:|:-------------------------: